 Patients aged between 15 and 18 years old with hookworm eggs in their stool, who are otherwise healthy.

 What does the study involve?

 Participants are randomly allocated to one of four groups who receive a single dose of medication on day one of the study.
-Those in the first group receive a dose of tribendimidine (200mg) plus oxantel pamoate (25mg/kg); those in the second group receive a dose of tribendimidine (200mg) plus ivermectin (200µg/kg); those in the third group receive a dose of tribendimidine (200mg) plus placebo (dummy pill); and those in the fourth groups receive a dose of albendazole (400mg) plus oxantel pamoate (25mg/kg).
-At the start of the study and then after 14-21 days, participants provide stool samples on two consecutive days so that the amount of STH eggs can be counted to find out the effectiveness of the medications.
+Those in the first group receive a dose of tribendimidine (400mg) plus oxantel pamoate (25mg/kg); those in the second group receive a dose of tribendimidine (400mg) plus ivermectin (200µg/kg); those in the third group receive a dose of tribendimidine (400mg) plus placebo (dummy pill); and those in the fourth groups receive a dose of albendazole (400mg) plus oxantel pamoate (25mg/kg).
+At the start of the study and then after 14-21 days, participants provide stool samples on two consecutive days so that the amount of STH eggs can be counted to find out the efficacy of the medications.

 What are the possible benefits and risks of participating?

 All participants enrolled in the study will benefit from a treatment against STHs.
 Very few negative side effects have been reported for the medications used in this study, however there is a small risk of abdominal (tummy) cramps, fever, nausea and headache, and vertigo (spinning sensation).

 1. Public Health Laboratory Ivo de Carneri (Tanzania)

 2. Centre Suisse de Recherches Scientifiques en Côte d'Ivoire (Côte d'Ivoire)

 When is the study starting and how long is it expected to run for?

 Who is funding the study?